state-hiu/Mapgive/_posts/box/en/resources/0900-01-05-event-checklist.md

 * Speakers
 * Microphones
 * Posters
-* Sign in sheet (Name, Email, Affiliation, How’d You Hear about This Event?)
+* Sign-in sheet (Name, Email, Affiliation, How’d You Hear about This Event?, Would you like to sign-up for updates?)
 * Event posters (guide people to the room)
 * Print any necessary handouts
 * Name tags